Portuguese

 POR 381di Seminar: Topics in Portuguese and Brazilian Studies- Decolonial Imaginaries and Aesthetics (4 Credits)

-In this seminar we will explore some of the entangled and contested colonial and postcolonial histories of diverse Portuguese-language communities, through the work of writers, visual artists, filmmakers, and musicians from Africa, Europe, and the Americas.
-We will discuss colonialism and its legacies, migratory and diasporic flows, contemporary contours of a Portuguese-language transnationalism, and decolonization as a concept encompassing a range of social activism and as expressed or envisioned in different forms of cultural production.
+This course explores some of the entangled and contested colonial and postcolonial histories of diverse Portuguese-language communities through the work of writers, visual artists, filmmakers and musicians from Africa, Europe and the Americas.
+The class discusses colonialism and its legacies, migratory and diasporic flows, contemporary contours of a Portuguese-language transnationalism, and decolonization as a concept encompassing a range of social activism and as expressed or envisioned in different forms of cultural production.
 Course conducted in Portuguese.
 Prerequisite: 200-level course in Brazilian or comparative Lusophone culture and society taught in Portuguese.
-Enrollment limited to 14.
-Juniors and seniors only.
-Instructor permission required. {A}{F}{L}
+Restrictions: Juniors and seniors only.
+Instructor permission required.
+Enrollment limited to 12. {A}{F}{L}

 Fall, Spring, Variable